Watch Our FREE Training

 • Affordability Index: 148.8 (Latest Information From The NAR)

-Tampa’s home to nearly 400,000 people, and with a median household income around $59,900, there’s a solid buyer pool that keeps the market active.
-The affordability index sits at 148.8, so even with some appreciation, homes are still within reach for a lot of people.
+What makes Tampa particularly attractive is that it's growing without overheating.
+Appreciation is essentially flat at just 0.2% year over year — but that just means more opportunity to negotiate with motivated sellers.
+Tampa is home to nearly 400,000 people, and with a median household income around $59,900, there's a solid buyer pool that keeps the market active.
+The affordability index of 148.8 means homes are still within reach for a broad range of buyers, which is exactly the kind of environment that keeps wholesale deals moving.

 11. Indianapolis, Indiana